US Democrats climate, energy, tax bill clears initial Senate hurdle | Politics

 - United States

-A divided Senate voted on Saturday to start debating Democrats' election-year economic bill, boosting the sprawling collection of President Joe Biden's priorities on climate, energy, health and taxes past its initial test as it starts moving through Congress.
+US Democrats pushed their election-year economic bill toward Senate approval early on Sunday, starting the sprawling collection of President Joe Biden's priorities on climate, energy, health and taxes on a pathway that the party hopes will end in final congressional passage by the end of this week.

-In a preview of votes expected on a mountain of amendments, united Democrats pushed the legislation through the evenly divided chamber by 51-50, with Vice President Kamala Harris breaking the tie and overcoming unanimous Republican opposition.
+The evenly divided Senate voted on Saturday to begin debating the legislation 51-50, with Vice President Kamala Harris breaking the tie and overcoming unanimous Republican opposition.

-The package, a dwindled version of earlier multitrillion-dollar measures that Democrats failed to advance, has become a partisan battleground over inflation, gasoline prices and other issues that polls show are driving voters.
+A dwindled version of earlier multitrillion-dollar measures that Democrats failed to advance, the package has become a partisan battleground over inflation, gasoline prices and other issues that polls show are driving voters.

-The House, where Democrats have a slender majority, could give it final approval next Friday when lawmakers plan to return to Washington.
+The House, where Democrats have a slender majority, could give the legislation final approval next Friday.

+"This historic bill will reduce inflation, lower costs, fight climate change.
+It's time to move this nation forward."
+Republicans said the measure would damage the economy and make it harder for people to cope with sky-high inflation.
+They said the bill's business taxes would hurt job creation and force prices upward and urged voters to remember that in November.

+"The best way to stop this tax and spend inflationary madness is to fire some of the 50 so they can't keep doing this to your family," said South Carolina Sen. Lindsey Graham, top Republican on the Senate Budget Committee.

+Another, by Graham, was defeated; it would have erased a fee Democrats want to renew on barrels of oil that raises money for hazardous waste cleanups.

+Republicans said Democrats' proposal would boost gasoline prices, a sore point for voters after this summer's record pump prices.

-The vote came after the Senate parliamentarian gave a thumbs-up to most of Democrats' revised 755-page bill.
-But Elizabeth MacDonough, the chamber's nonpartisan rules arbiter, said Democrats had to drop a significant part of their plan for curbing drug prices.
+Earlier, the Senate parliamentarian gave a thumbs-up to most of the Democrats' revised 755-page bill.
+But Elizabeth MacDonough, the chamber's nonpartisan rules arbiter, said Democrats had to drop a significant part of its plan for curbing drug prices.

-MacDonough said Democrats violated Senate budget rules with language imposing hefty penalties on drug makers who boost their prices beyond inflation in the private insurance market.
+MacDonough said Democrats violated Senate budget rules with language imposing hefty penalties on pharmaceutical companies that boost prices beyond inflation for drugs sold in the private insurance market.

 Other pharmaceutical provisions were left intact, including giving Medicare the power to negotiate what it pays for drugs for its 64 million elderly recipients, a longtime Democratic aspiration.